pouyehbnj/restaurant-webapp/README.md

 - **Distance Calculation**: It was assumed that the `driveDistanceMeters` field from the API indicates the distance of the restaurant from the searched postcode.
 This assumption was used to calculate and sort the restaurants based on distance.
 - **Operational Status**: It was also assumed that the `isOpenNowForCollection` field from the API indicates if the restaurant is open at the moment or not.
+- **Location Coordinates**: It was assumed that the `coordinates` field in the data represents the geographic coordinates (latitude and longitude) of the restaurant's location.
+These coordinates are used to link each restaurant’s address to Google Maps, providing users with directional assistance directly from the application.

 ### Potential Improvements